iGeralt/Machine-Learning/Handwriting-recognition/readme.md

-# Learning ocr using tensorflow and keras
+## Learning ocr using tensorflow and keras from https://www.pyimagesearch.com/ tutorials